-Before you start trying out different solutions to resolve the iPhone group messaging not working issue, ensure that you are following all the basic preconditions to use the group message on iPhone.
+Before you start trying out different solutions to resolve the group messages not working on iphone issue, ensure that you are following all the basic preconditions to use the group message on iPhone.
 Following are some basic preconditions:

 If you are following all the above-listed preconditions but still iPhone group text is not working, then you have to try out few methods to bring things back to normal.